manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 2.2: The research will design, implement, and benchmark ZKP circuits for representative clinical trial queries including patient cohort selection and aggregate statistical functions that execute over encrypted medical data stored in decentralized storage, thereby proving the feasibility of complex medical data analysis without compromising patient privacy.

-2.3: This investigation will conduct comprehensive mapping of Tangram's privacy mechanisms to international data protection laws including HIPAA, GDPR, and Vietnam's Decree 13/2023/ND-CP, thereby providing a regulatory compliance framework for decentralized medical data systems.
+2.3: This investigation will design and validate a modular regulatory compliance framework that maps Tangram's privacy-by-design architecture to the specific requirements of international data protection laws, including **HIPAA**, **GDPR**, and **Vietnam's Decree 13/2023/ND-CP**, ensuring the protocol can be deployed globally.

 ### 4.3 Formal Verification and Security Analysis